7theta/reflecti/README.md

  :on-search (fn [search-text] ...)
  ;; function to call when search box's clear button is pressed :on-clear (fn [] ...)
- ;; function to call when a suggestion is clicked
+ ;; function to call when a suggestion is clicked.
- ;;   suggestion-text is the :display-text that was given on the clicked search-suggested :on-suggestion-click (fn [suggestion-text] ...)
+ ;; 'suggestion' is the exact map that was selected as provided in ;; 'search-suggestions'.
+ :on-suggestion-click (fn [suggestion] ...)
  :drawer-theme ;; style options for the drawer :search-theme ;; style options for the search box
  }